 It didn't take long for me to wisen up and revamp my pricing.
 With my previous experience running a service-based business, I knew what factors I needed to be looking at.
 And I gave myself a big ole slap in the face with reality!

-Time and time again, we see soapmakers post in our Facebook group that they are concerned with raising their prices.
-Typically, the majority of the responses are soapmakers saying, “Just do it!
-I did, and no one noticed!”
+Time and time again, we see soapmakers post in Next Level that they are concerned with raising their prices.
+Typically, the majority of the responses are soapmakers saying, "Just do it!
+I did, and no one noticed!"

 After all, dairy farmers don't call us up and let us know that milk prices are going to skyrocket because half their herd died in a natural disaster or the cost of feed went up.
 My favorite brand of jeans doesn't send me an email to let me know that my go-to jeans are now $97 rather than $79.
 Instead, they just change the prices.
 That's how it works.

-When I was writing Pricing for Profit, I asked our Facebook group what their biggest objections were to raising their prices.
+When I was writing Pricing for Profit, available exclusively to our Next Level members, I asked our Facebook group what their biggest objections were to raising their prices.
 A mix of the responses included being afraid of losing customers and not being able to compete with other soapmakers in their local area.
-So, if that’s a concern for you, let’s dish on how you can raise your prices and ensure that no one will blink an eye.
+So, if that's a concern for you, let's dish on how you can raise your prices and ensure that no one will blink an eye.
 In fact, the goal here is to not only boost your bottom line.
 At the same time, you want to delight your customers by increasing the value perception of your products.

 Wait, hold up!
 What's value perception, anyways?